Hardcoreprawn/architecture/input/posts/solutions/everflow-ea.md

 ![Everflow, Enterprise Context](../../media/everflow-enterprise-context.png)

-Everflow aggregates regional water authorities to SME customers in England and Scotland then integrates quoting and billing.
+Everflow aggregates regional water authorities to SME customers in England and Scotland and then integrates quoting and billing.
 The ideal customer has sites across several counties and water authorities.

 Everflow uses three channels to market: